Oranges are everyday human food items that some people give their pets. But can dogs eat oranges? Are oranges safe and healthy for dogs?

 3. Healthy treat for overweight dogs

-If you have an overweight dog, limit treats and snacks.
+If your dog is overweight, limit treats and snacks.
 Giving your dog orange slices, carrots, broccoli, or apples might be a better option.

 Be cautious when giving a diabetic dog orange slices.
 Due to its high sugar content, orange slices can be dangerous for diabetic dogs.

-Also, ensure that adding orange slices doesn’t push your dog over its total daily calories.
+Also, ensure that adding orange slices doesn’t push your dog over its daily calories.

 When are oranges bad for dogs?